MicrosoftDocs/power-platform/power-platform/well-architected/reliability/background-jobs.md

 # Recommendations for developing background jobs

-**Applies to this Power Well-Architected Reliability checklist recommendation:**
+**Applies to this Power Platform Well-Architected Reliability checklist recommendation:**

 |[RE:05](checklist.md)| Strengthen the resiliency of your workload by implementing error handling and transient fault handling.
 Build capabilities into the solution to handle component failures and transient errors.    |
 |---|---|